cosinekitty/sapphire/Nucleus.md

 <img src="images/nucleus_context_menu.png"/>

-It includes a couple of options for an output limiter, as described below.
+It includes a couple of options for a DC reject filter and an output limiter, as described below.

+### DC Reject Cutoff

+In [AUDIO mode](#audio_mode), Nucleus sends its outputs through a DC reject filter.
+This is a high-pass filter with a default cutoff frequency of 30&nbsp;Hz.
+You can use the &quot;DC reject cutoff&quot; slider to adjust the cutoff frequency to any value from 20&nbsp;Hz to 400&nbsp;Hz.
+This adjustment can help mitigate excessive bass rumble and bring more focus to midrange and treble frequencies.

+When AUDIO mode is disabled, the slider is still present but it has no effect, because the output is sent directly from the Nucleus engine to the output ports.

 ### Output limiter